ItsZiling/.cfg/README.md

 <alias name> push
 ```

-## Note before pushing to the repo
+## Note: before pushing to the repo
 You may need to link the repo first to the bare git repo

 ```